open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

         ans2:
           value: Not paired.
           feedback: Incorrect!
-      selected_scenario_part2: Evaluate the effects of a meditation program on stress levels by comparing measurements before and after the program duration.
+      selected_scenario_part2: Investigate the impact of education on earnings by comparing the salaries of individuals with high school diplomas and college degrees.
       part2:
         ans1:
           value: Paired.
-          feedback: Correct!
+          feedback: Incorrect!
         ans2:
           value: Not paired.
-          feedback: Incorrect!
+          feedback: Correct!
-      selected_scenario_part3: Compare pre-test (beginning of semester) and post-test (end of semester) scores of students.
+      selected_scenario_part3: Measure changes in blood pressure before and after a 6-month exercise program for the same individuals.
       part3:
         ans1:
           value: Paired.